dendroica/cv/README.md

 # cv
-My CV files created to use with R vitae
+My CV files: the code files are created to use in the folder vitae generates once you create a file from a template, and there is an example of the output PDF